franke-hub/SDL/COMMIT.md

 This file is free content, distributed under the MIT license.
 (See the accompanying file LICENSE.MIT or the original contained within https://opensource.org/licenses/MIT)

+#### 07/16/2023 maint/trunk commit

+This is primarily a documentation release.

+On Windows/Cygwin, when running certain DEV library stress tests the Windows resource manager shows continual but small virtual storage growth, which could/should indicate a memory leak.
+The equivalent Linux top command does not show any storage growth.
+Storage allocation and release trace hooks were added, but the memory leak is yet to be found.

 #### 05/25/2023 maint commit
 This is a synchronization commit with debugging hooks left in the code.